coderefinery/mma/_episodes/08-api-design.md

 ---

-## Library guidelines (Ole Martin Bjørndalen)
+## Library guidelines (thanks to [Ole Martin Bjørndalen](https://github.com/olemb))

+A good API:

-- let me focus on my code, not figuring out what the library wants from me
+- Lets me focus on my code, not figuring out what the library wants from me.
-- clear delienation between library and my code so it doesn't take over my program.
-(The library should be a tool or service I use, not one who comes over and lives at my house eats my food and never cleans up after itself.)
+- Clear separation between library and my code so it doesn't take over my program.
+The library should be a tool or service I use, not one who comes over and lives at my house eats my food and never cleans up after itself.
-- makes common things easy and less common things possible
+- Makes common things easy and less common things possible.
-- hides all the cruft behind a simple API
+- Hides all the cruft behind a simple API.
-- not require you to think about more than one thing at a time (or very few)
+- Not require you to think about more than one thing at a time (or very few).
-- uses familiar data structures and concepts where possible
+- Uses familiar data structures and concepts where possible.
-- doesn't expose inner plumbing that's irrelevant to you
+- Does not expose inner plumbing that is irrelevant to you.
-- has good deafults - you shouldn't have to pass lots of options that are the same nearly every time
+- Has good defaults - you shouldn't have to pass lots of options that are the same nearly every time.
-- follow the principle of least surprise
+- Follow the principle of least surprise.

 ### Other guidelines